Murders of Lesley Howell and Trevor Buchanan: Background

-Ballymoney.
-The Howells were members of the local Baptist church in Coleraine, and through this they met Trevor Buchanan (who was an RUC officer) and his wife Hazel.
-In 1990, Howell and Hazel Buchanan began an extra-marital affair, which was eventually discovered by their spouses and members of their church congregation.
-Although they apparently ended their affair after it became public, Howell and Hazel Buchanan later rekindled it in early-1991.
-Howell decided to murder the lover's spouses and stage it to appear like a suicide pact.

-Murder of wife
+Lesley Howell (née Clarke) and Trevor Buchanan were both members of the same Baptist church community in Coleraine, where their families were closely involved in congregational life.
+Lesley, who had married Colin Howell in 1983 and had four young children, was active within the church and part of a wider network of families.
+Trevor, an RUC officer, lived nearby with his wife Hazel and their two children, and the Buchanans were similarly engaged in church activities.

+In 1990, an extra‑marital relationship began between Hazel and Colin.
+The affair, which caused significant strain within both households, was discovered by their spouses and by members of the church congregation.
+Although it appeared to end after becoming public, the relationship resumed in early 1991.

+Murders and aftermath

-Howell first murdered his own wife at their home, while their young children slept, on the night of the 18 May 1991 by first attaching a garden hose to the exhaust of his Renault Savanna car, feeding the hose into the house and then holding it close to his sleeping wife's face while the car's engine was running.
-Lesley Howell woke up and cried out for her eldest son Matthew, at which point Howell restrained her until she finally died from carbon monoxide poisoning.
-After placing her dead body in the boot of the car, and placing a bicycle on top, Howell then drove to the Buchanan's home and repeated the process.
-After depositing Trevor Buchanan's dead body in the car, Howell drove towards his father-in-law's house, stopping half way to leave the bicycle at a nature reserve.
-On arriving at the house in Castlerock, Howell backed the car into the garage and positioned the dead bodies in the vehicle, before running the garden hose into the car and turning on the ignition.
-Howell then ran along Castlerock beach to avoid being spotted, before burning the clothes he had been wearing and cycling back home.
+On the night of 18 May 1991, while the couple's young children slept, Colin murdered his wife at their home by attaching a garden hose to the exhaust of his Renault Savanna, feeding the hose into the house, and holding it close to his sleeping wife's face while the engine was running.
+Lesley awoke and cried out for her eldest son, Matthew, at which point Colin restrained her until she died from carbon‑monoxide poisoning.

+He placed her body in the boot of the car, covered it with a bicycle, and then drove to the Buchanans' home, where he repeated the process.
+After placing Trevor's body in the vehicle, Colin drove towards his father‑in‑law's house, stopping en route to leave the bicycle at a nature reserve.
+On arriving in Castlerock, he backed the car into the garage, positioned the bodies inside the vehicle, ran the hose into the car, and turned on the ignition.
+He then ran along Castlerock beach to avoid being seen, burned the clothes he had been wearing, and cycled home.
-After murdering his wife, Howell received a payout of £400,000.
-Howell later married Kyle Jorgensen, a native of New York, with whom he had five children.

-Howell's ex-brother-in-law has since accused him of murdering Harry Clarke, Howell's then-father-in-law, who died only 11 days before Lesley.
+Following his wife's death, Colin received an insurance payout of £400,000.
+He later married Kyle Jorgensen, a native of New York, with whom he had five children.
+His former brother‑in‑law has since accused him of murdering Harry Clarke, Colin's father‑in‑law, who died only eleven days before Lesley.

-In May 2007, Howell's eldest son, 22-year-old Matthew Howell, died in Russia after he fell four floors from an apartment block in St Petersburg.
+In May 2007, Lesley's and Colin's eldest son, 22-year-old Matthew, died in Russia after he fell four floors from an apartment block in St Petersburg.

-Scammed in the Philippines
+Philippines scam

-In 2008, Howell lost £350,000 in a get-rich-quick scheme which had claimed to find Yamashita's gold in the Philippines.
-Howell had been led to believe he would make £20 million; however he only acquired a few brass ammunition boxes, containing silver coins, worth about £30.
-Howell initially invested £100,000 but, over six months, steadily invested more after being told that the gold was buried under booby-trapped tunnels.
+In 2008, Colin lost £350,000 in a get-rich-quick scheme that claimed to have located Yamashita's gold in the Philippines.
+He had been led to believe he would make £20 million; instead, he received only a few brass ammunition boxes containing silver coins worth about £30.
+Colin initially invested £100,000 but, over six months, continued to invest after being told that the gold was buried beneath booby-trapped tunnels.
 He sold his shares in two dental practices and attempted to persuade friends to invest.

-He believed that this, and the death of his son, were punishments from God.
+He later stated that both this financial loss and the death of his son were punishments from God.